 Ifenprodil selectively inhibits N-methyl-D-aspartate (NMDA) receptors containing the NR2B subunit.
 NMDA receptors are ion-channels found within the central and peripheral nervous system, including the area of the brain responsible for coordinating the cough reflex.
 They are highly implicated in events such as neuronal plasticity (strengthening of neural pathways) and excitotoxicity (neurotoxic cascade resulting in neuron death).

 By inhibiting NMDA receptors, Ifenprodil can diminish excitability of neurons and prevent the relaying of information along neuronal circuitry, including the cough reflex.
 Ifenprodil may also inhibit the neuroplastic enhancement of central and peripheral cough response neurons.

 About Algernon Pharmaceuticals Inc.

-Algernon Pharmaceuticals is a Canadian clinical-stage drug development and repurposing company investigating multiple drugs for unmet global medical needs.
-Algernon Pharmaceuticals has active research programs for IPF (idiopathic pulmonary fibrosis) with chronic cough and chronic kidney disease and is the parent company of a newly created private subsidiary called Algernon NeuroScience, which is advancing a psychedelic program investigating a proprietary form of psychedelic DMT for stroke and TBI.
+Algernon Pharmaceuticals is a Canadian clinical stage drug development and repurposing company investigating multiple drugs for unmet global medical needs.
+Algernon Pharmaceuticals has active research programs for IPF with chronic cough, and chronic kidney disease, and is the parent company of a newly created private subsidiary called Algernon NeuroScience, that is advancing a psychedelic program investigating a proprietary form of psychedelic DMT for stroke.